-Mr Osman Mahomed (First Member for Port Louis South & Port Louis Central): Mr Speaker, Sir, I thank you for giving me the opportunity to speak on the Water Resources Bill.
+Mr Osman Mahomed (First Member for Port Louis South & Port Louis Central):

+Mr Speaker, Sir, I thank you for giving me the opportunity to speak on the Water Resources Bill.
 I believe the very first question that I have to ask the hon.
 Minister of Energy and Public Utilities is: why the Bill is being introduced so late in the mandate of the MSM Government?
-My answer would be that it is obvious that the Bill is been used to shroud the failure of the policies of the Government in the sector, in particular the promise made in 2014 for a round-the-clock water supply.
+My answer would be that it is obvious that the Bill has been used to shroud the failure of the policies of the supply.

+Government in the sector, in particular the promise made in 2014 for a round-the-clock water radios and social media, on the CSU portal, but obviously not on the MBC.

 Instead, we are having water supply in many regions for less than six hours a day and almost daily disruptions of service for very long hours, sometimes even days.
-The water service has deteriorated since 2014 as evidenced by the increasing number of complaints on private radios and social media, on the CSU portal, but obviously not on the MBC.
+The water service has deteriorated since 2014, as evidenced by the increasing number of complaints on private